 Can you suggest any more places to enjoy the cuisines of these countries?
 Let us know in the comments below.

-We’ll round up the culinary cultural delights of the remaining thirteen EU countries tomorrow.
+See the culinary cultural delights of the remaining thirteen EU countries.